 Electricity supply is variably priced depending on the time of day it is used.
-It is usually cheaper to charge an EV overnight and we want to increase the opportunities for people, who need to drive and have limited access to private off-street parking, to be able to take advantage of cheaper times of day.
+It is usually cheaper to charge an EV overnight and we want to increase the opportunities for people with limited access to private off-street parking, to be able to take advantage of cheaper times of day.
 Where this is not physically possible we will look to provide safe and secure charge point opportunities on land within the council's, or a public sector partner's, control.